williamseipp/notes/pedac.md

 ## C: Implementing a solution in Code

+- Translating solution algorithm to code
+- Think about algorithm in context of programming language
+  - Language features and constraints
+  - Characteristics of data structure- Built in functions / methods
+  - Syntax and coding patterns
+- Create test cases
+- Code with intent

 ## Sum Even Number Rows

 Imagine a sequence of consecutive even integers beginning with 2.
 The integers